sf-wdi-31/express-simple-auth/README.md

   $ npm install --save express body-parser mongoose ejs
   ```

-2. Open your project in Sublime, and set up your server in `server.js` with the following code snippet:
+2. Open your project in your text editor, and set up your server in `server.js` with the following code snippet:

   ```js
   // server.js